Guide to Completing ‘About the Calculation’ in Online LBTT Return

 Key takeaways

-• The ‘About the calculation’ section depends on the earlier ‘About the transaction’ section and cannot be completed properly without it.
+• The “About the calculation” section depends on the earlier “About the transaction” section being completed first.

-• Penalties and interest are not part of this calculation and should not be entered in these fields.
+• Penalties and interest are not part of this calculation section and should not be entered there.

 This page was last updated on 24 March 2026

 Useful article?
-You may find it helpful to read the original guidance here: Guide to Completing ‘About the Calculation’ Section of Online LBTT Return
+You may find it helpful to read the original guidance here: Guide to Completing ‘About the Calculation’ in Online LBTT Return

 View all LBTT Guidance Pages Here